Paris (mythology): Description

-Paris was described by the chronicler Malalas in his account of the Chronography as "well-grown, sturdy, white, good nose, good eyes, black pupils, black hair, incipient beard, long-faced, heavy eyebrows, big mouth, charming, eloquent, agile, an accurate archer, cowardly, hedonist".
+Paris was described by the chronicler Malalas as "well-grown, sturdy, white, good nose, good eyes, black pupils, black hair, incipient beard, long-faced, heavy eyebrows, big mouth, charming, eloquent, agile, an accurate archer, cowardly, hedonist".
 Meanwhile, in the account of Dares the Phrygian, he was illustrated as "fair, tall, and brave.
 His eyes were very beautiful, his hair soft and blond, his mouth charming, and his voice pleasant.
 He was swift, and eager to take command."